DeveloperNomis/Medical_Imaging/README.md

 ## 3. Data

 Next, we load the custom data onto the bw uni cluster.
-If your data is relatively small, you can trasnfer it to your home-directory, otherwise, you should create another workspace for the data.
+If your data is relatively small, you can transfer it to your home-directory, otherwise, you should create another workspace for the data.
 The most easy way to transfer the local data onto the bw uni cluster is to create a SFTP session in MobaXterm.
 New Session with right click in the session window --> SFTP Tab
 Again type in the remote host just like in SSH: uc3.scc.kit.edu and type in your username.
 Use 22 as Port (should be the default setting).
 Click OK to create and save the session.
 Then you can just drag and drop the dataset into the correct folder (for example a new directory in your home-directory with the name data).